fran6w/vidar/README.md

-# vidar
+# VIDAR-19
-VIDAR - VIsualization of Diseases At Risk (for COVID-19)
+VIDAR-19 - Visualization of Diseases At Risk in CORD-19